TriMinhDuong/marketing-ad-click-prediction/README.md

 The boxplots on 'Daily Tim Spent on Site' and 'Daily Internet Usage' show a significant difference between 2 groups, people who clicked on the Ad and people who did not.
 Furthermore, we will observe a potential trend between these 2 groups with 'Age' and 'Area Income' respectively.\

 ![correlation numerical variables](https://github.com/TriMinhDuong/marketing-ad-click-prediction/blob/master/images/correlation-numerical_variables.png)\
 The cross-correlation above revealed potential relationship between our target feature 'Clicked on Ad' with other features except gender.
-Now we would need to keep these relationship in mind since there could be some collinearity between the explanatory features.
+Besides, there is no significant relationship between our independent numerical features.
+Therefore, there could not be collinearity happening between these features.

+#### Distribution Plots with Respect to Our Target Feature
+[distplot numerical variables with target feature](